A plane has been in space for 600 days, and no one knows why

 Powerplant: 1 × Aerojet AR2-3 rocket engine (hydrazine)

 Power: Gallium arsenide solar cells with lithium-ion batteries

-[Update: As of June 30, X-37B remains in orbit, and has been in space for 566.
-There has been no further news.
+[Update: As of August 3rd, X-37B remains in orbit, and has now been in space for 600 days.
+We first reported this at the 500 day mark.
+We are very keenly paying attention to this story, yet at this stage, there has been no further news.
 We're watching this one and will update with any information we receive.]

 More Techly content we hope you’ll enjoy:

 »Why space is hell for Astronauts: Nine ways spaceflight wreaks havoc on humans

 »Amazing pics of the annular solar eclipse: How I took them, and how you can too